wcjohnson11/gatsby-experiment/src/markdown/happiness/intro.md

 correlation between increased GDP per capita and improved scores on these wellbeing metrics.

-Click on the continents in the legend below to highlight that continent's nations.
+Click on the continent names in the legend below to highlight that continent's nations.
+Click again to unhighlight.